OakTree100/casper_tut_dac/tut_dac.rst

   Bitfield binary pts       - 0
   Bitfield types            - 0 (ufix)

-Once we've added this register, we'll be able to check it's value from ipython For now, we can press run, and watch our counter iterate over the data.
+We'll be able to check this register's value from ipython.
+For now, we can press run, and watch our counter iterate over the addresses.
 In our scope, if we right click, we can find ``Signals & Ports``, and set the Number of Input Ports to 2.
 We can connect the either input to the bram or munge and see the data change.